bhbrimhall/Projects/College Work/CS 2610 - Developing Dynamic, Database-Driven Web Applications/Simple Python Web Server/README.md

   * Has endpoints that take requests and produce responses

 Nice CSS wasn't a requirement for this project, so the styling is bland.
 The main focus was the backend stuff.

+## How to Run
+1. Run the `server.py` file.
+2. While the file is running, go to your browser and look up "localhost:8000".
+The webpage should pull up.